Japan

 Record scratch â sorry, we need to pop out of the forth wall even further for one paragraph.

 I donât know.
-But consider topic minimally broached.
+But consider topic at least minimally broached.

 Getting Our Bearings